nanaimi/LSD_RL/README.md

-# LSD for MAVs using RL
+# LSD for MAVs using Reinforcement Learning